kvantas/stanford_machine_learning/README.md

 # Coursera Machine Learning

-This repository contains jupyter notebooks of the lectures notes and python implementation of the exercises.
+This repository contains jupyter notebooks of the lectures notes and python implementations of the exercises.

 Week 1 & 2: